CWCroghan/Mod3_assignment/README.md

 If these two lines were replaced by a query to the user, the programs could be run on other election results data.

  ### Resources used in this project
--Data source: election_results.csv
+- Data source: election_results.csv
--Software Python 3.7.6, Visual Studio Code version 1.74.2
+- Software Python 3.7.6, Visual Studio Code version 1.74.2